Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 One creature you can see within range feels a cold, spectral hand sink into its chest and grip its heart.
-At the beginning of each of the creature’s turns it takes 4d8 Necrotic damage and must succeed on a WIS Save or be [Frightened](conditions.md#frightened) until the beginning of its next turn, ending the effect on a success.
+At the beginning of each of the creature's turns it takes 4d8 Necrotic damage and must succeed on a WIS Save or be [Frightened](conditions.md#frightened) until the beginning of its next turn, ending the effect on a success.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the damage increases by 1d8 for every slot level above the 3.
 - **Classes**: Wizard
 *(Source: CS)*

-### Wyrmwing’s Howl
+### Wyrmwing's Howl
 *Level 5 Necromancy*
 - **Casting Time**: Bonus Action
 - **Range**: Self, a radius 3 *(4.5m)* sphere
 - **Components**: V, S
 - **Duration**: Instantaneous
 A thunderous wind descends around you, forcing each creature within 3 *(4.5m)* of you to succeed on a STR Save or take 4d8 Bludgeoning damage and be knocked [prone](conditions.md#prone).
 Then, you can fly up to 12 *(18m)*.
-**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 6 or higher, the effect’s radius increases by 1 *(1.5m)* for each slot level above 5.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 6 or higher, the effect's radius increases by 1 *(1.5m)* for each slot level above 5.
 - **Classes**: Cleric, Paladin, Sorcerer, Warlock, Wizard *(Source: CS)*